cmaene/pythonCleanJSON/README.md

 ### why I made this..
-The python script parses, cleans, formats (see: _clean.json) and also save in CSV file (see: _clean.csv) using data from the cook county (powered by Socrata) JSON data - foreclosures in 2011.
+The python script parses, cleans, formats (see: _clean.json) an input JSON file and also save in CSV file (see: _clean.csv) using data from Cook county data portal (powered by Socrata) - foreclosures in 2011.

 I was put off by the fact that Socrata data JSON format is NOT properly marked-up (no keys, just values most of the fields - below.)